stephenharris/Event-Organiser-CSV/readme.md

 **License:**           GPLv2 or later
 **License URI:**       http://www.gnu.org/licenses/gpl-2.0.html

-Import & export events into CSV format
+Import & export events from/to CSV format

 ## Description ##

+This plug-in allows to import events from a CSV file into Event Organiser.
+You can also export events from Event Organiser into a CSV file.

 Please note that this plug-in still in **beta**.
 I welcome feedback, issues and pull-requests.

 ### Aim ###
 To allow users to export / import events in CSV format between various calendar applications, and to do this flexiably